 - Inappropriate forms of address.

 - Attempts to recruit to prejudice-related organisations.

 - Condoning or supporting violence towards others.

 Although serious incidents involving radicalisation have not occurred at Dean Trust Wigan to date, it is important for us to be constantly vigilant and remain fully informed about the issues.
 Staff are reminded to suspend any ‘professional disbelief’ that instances of radicalisation ‘could not happen here’ and to be ‘professionally inquisitive’ where concerns arise, referring any concerns through the appropriate channels.

 We believe that it is possible to intervene to protect people who are vulnerable.
 Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
 We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise.

-The Principal and Designated Safeguarding Teacher will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed.
+The Headteacher and Designated Safeguarding Teacher will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed.